xyamzw/docs/docs/guide/advanced/sso.md

-## **SSO automatically registers as an AList account**
+## **SSO automatically registers as an OpenList account**

-- ==AList Version > **v3.22.1** New Features==
+- ==OpenList Version > **v3.22.1** New Features==

-Before using single sign-on to register as an AList account, we need to bind the single sign-on of AList first, the binding method is explained above
+Before using single sign-on to register as an OpenList account, we need to bind the single sign-on of OpenList first, the binding method is explained above

 - Supports the `five` single sign-on methods mentioned above